codingconcepts/bottom-of-the-iceberg/README.md

 ### Todos

+* FIX: Stop one player after another starts
+* FEAT: Look into YouTube and Spotify embeds
 * FEAT: Create bottomoftheiceberg.com email
 * FEAT: Keep heading at the top and within it, the:
   * Contribute button